-Do not cut, splice or weld frame rails or drill through the top or bottom flanges of the rails.
+DO NOT cut, splice or weld frame rails or drill through the top or bottom flanges of the rails.
 These operations could affect frame rail strength leading to a failure resulting in an accident.
 Rail failures resulting from such modifications are not warrantable.
-Failure to comply may result in death, personal injury, equipment or property damage.
+Failure to comply may result in property damage, personal injury, or death.

 Frame welding is NOT recommended.
 The high heat of welding nullifies the special heat treatment of the rails, greatly reducing the tensile strength of the frame rail.
-If a frame member becomes cracked from overloading, fatigue, surface damage or a collision, the only permanent repair is to replace the damaged frame member with a new part.
+If a frame member becomes cracked from overloading, fatigue, surface damage, or a collision, the only permanent repair is to replace the damaged frame member with a new part.